Delving into stories, one haunting at a time.

 After my second child was born, I struggled with feelings of being trapped and limited in my life.
 Suddenly, there was only responsibility and the weight of my reality.
 There was no sign of the creative person I had been for most of my life, and I felt as though I had lost touch with the person I had been.
 So I started plotting a book while driving, while taking walks with my baby, and while spending hours tucked away in the house over the winter.
 I watched Mike Flanagan’s chef d’oeuvre, The Haunting of Hill House, and I created a family of women who became manifestations of me as a child, a teen, and as a lost mother.
 I published chapters of this book on Wattpad and sought feedback.
 My dad read the first draft.
 Then one day in May of 2021, I decided to share it with the world.
 This was The Bones of Our House.

-Currently, I have a dark academia love story titled The Arcane Education of Victor Bratten on submission with potential publishers.
-It is the gothic, Orphean opus first kindled during my adolescent obsession with Mary Shelley and Greek mythology.
+Currently, I have a dark academia love story titled The Arcane Education of Victor Bratten that is on submission with potential publishers.
+It is a gothic tale with an Orphean twist, an idea first kindled during my adolescent obsession with Mary Shelley and Greek mythology.
 It deals with blood magic, capitalist social systems, and the limits we will go to for those we love.

-My fourth novel, Where Gods Are Furious, is in the final stages of editing, and I hope to submit it to publishers early in the new year.
+My fourth novel, The Furious Dreaming of Magdelen Buhr, is finally on submission as well!
 It is a folkloric, ecological horror story with hints of Wuthering Heights and eldritch gods.

 Be sure to sign up for my newsletter to be the first to hear about publishing news, special events, and more!